 - Warren Dunes State Park - 2.5 miles of pet-friendly Lake Michigan shoreline (north of the northernmost swim buoy)

-In most cases, pets are allowed on DNR trails as long as they are on a leash up to six-feet long and follow all of the other rules and regulations.
-There are some instances where pets are not allowed on trails due to non-complementary uses (ie. equestrian trails).
+In most cases, we welcome pets on our trails, however there are some instances where pets are not allowed.
 Always check trailhead signage to make sure that pets are allowed.